-Brasher Park is a little more difficult to find, but well worth the drive.
+Brasher Park is a little more difficult to find but well worth the drive.
 Located at 4951 Koons Road, this park has a playground area and boat loading area for non-motorized craft.
-Restrooms, picnic tables and plenty of parking make this a great destination.
+Restrooms, picnic tables, and plenty of parking make this a great destination.

 Oelsner Park located at 5218 Miller Bayou is a welcoming location to eat your lunch or watch the water.
-It has restrooms, a playground, picnic tables, gazebos and parking.
+It has restrooms, a playground, picnic tables, gazebos, and parking.
 There’s even a little area to wade in the water.

 The only City boat ramp is located at Nick’s Park at 7929 Bayview Street.
-During boating weather this little park is always full of activity.
+During boating weather, this little park is always full of activity.
 There is trailer parking but it is somewhat limited.
-This park also offers restrooms, a dock and fishing.
+This park also offers restrooms, a dock, and fishing.

 Wilmslow Park is a pocket park located on Bay Blvd.
 Yet again, thanks to a Florida Recreation Development Assistance Program grant, you will be pleasantly surprised when you walk to this little oasis.
-There is a walking/biking trail and plenty of benches to sit and watch the passerby’s.
+There is a walking/biking trail and plenty of benches to sit and watch the passersby.
 The tranquil fountain in the center and the native plants make this a beautiful destination.
-There are no restrooms or parking at this park, but it’s a wonderful place to take a stroll to.
+There are no restrooms or parking at this park, but it’s a wonderful place to take a stroll too.